Table of Contents

 - IDOC(Intermediate Documents)

-The LSMW tool offers four different upload options. lets understand what is advantages & disadvantages
+The LSMW tool offers four different upload options. let’s understand the advantages & disadvantages

 - Advantages: Easy to modify, all fields are accessible, and reprocessing is quick.

-- Advantages: Well-proven mehtood , quick loading, and simple processing.
+- Advantages: well-proven method, quick loading, and simple processing.

 - Disadvantages: There are no enjoy transactions, and transactions are not always completed with all input fields.

-- Advantages: Quick to load, simple to process, and logical interface for functional/end users focused on business processes. on the contrary to common opinion, there are a range of drawbacks to using this form.
+- Advantages: quick to load, simple to process, and logical interface for functional/end users focused on business processes.
+Contrary to common opinion, there is a range of drawbacks to using this form.

-- There is a limit to the amount of records that can be submitted in a single BDC session (999 records).
+- There is a limit to the number of records that can be submitted in a single BDC session (999 records).
 In LSMW, there is no such restriction.